Enterprise AI Operating System in 2026: Comparing the Best

 The Workflow Natives: Salesforce & ServiceNow

-These three platforms represent a fundamentally different path to the Enterprise OS than OpenAI Frontier or Microsoft Copilot.
+These platforms represent a fundamentally different path to the Enterprise OS than OpenAI Frontier or Microsoft Copilot.
 Where Frontier was purpose-built as a horizontal orchestration layer from day one, and Microsoft extends an existing productivity suite into agent management, the “Workflow Natives” arrived at the Enterprise OS from the opposite direction: they started deep inside specific business functions and are expanding outward to orchestrate the broader enterprise.

 Salesforce Agentforce